-Many parents have visited OIS when their child’s homeroom class was leading our daily student-led assembly, Call to Excellence (7:45 am daily).
+Many parents have visited OIS when their child’s homeroom class was leading our daily student-led assembly, "Call to Excellence" (7:45 am daily).
 Each week a different Life Principle is defined, with the class creating a Showcase on Friday that further highlights the Life Principle of the week in real-life terms and actions.
 We encourage parents to come visit any day, but especially on Fridays when their child’s homeroom class is presenting the Showcase.
 We also incorporate the 8 Expectations for Living into the CTE daily and have asked students to write about which Expectations mean the most to them now and for their future.

 The impact of this program on campus has been profound, as evidenced by the positive attitudes of students and staff, as well as the extremely low number of student disciplinary incidences.
-The Oakcrest Intermediate staff was able to open the new building with this program and pilot GE for Tomball ISD at the intermediate level.
-We recently learned that we earned a GE Progressive status, a rating that less than 5% of first year GE schools achieve!
-If you want to learn more about GE, please schedule a visit to OIS, come to the daily Call to Excellence, or read about GE at www.greatexpectations.org.
-Thank you for your continued support of OIS and the GE program on campus.
+The Oakcrest Intermediate staff was able to open the building in August 2015 and pilot GE for Tomball ISD at the intermediate level.
+OIS earned a GE Progressive status for 2015-16, a rating that less than 5% of first year GE schools achieve!
+During the 2016-17 school year, OIS earned a MODEL school distinction in only our second year as a campus.
+The MODEL school rating (the highest given to GE schools) means that 90% of the staff is implementing 100% of the 17 classroom practices daily.

 “Great Expectations has been the most rewarding and transformational program I have experienced in my 20-year career.
 However, it is so much more than just a “program” as the 8 Expectations for Living and GE Life Principles impact our stakeholders while on campus and extend beyond the walls of our building.
 The effects of our progress will quite literally be felt for generations.
 The profound influence of GE on our staff, students and parents is immeasurable and extraordinary.”
 Dr. Lee Wright, Principal - OIS